auto-browse/unbundle_openapi_mcp/README.md

-# Redocly Split MCP Server
+# Unbundle OpenAPI MCP Server

-This project provides a Model Context Protocol (MCP) server that wraps the `redocly split` command from the `@redocly/cli` tool.
-It allows an MCP client (like an AI assistant) to unbundle OpenAPI specification files programmatically.
+This project provides a Model Context Protocol (MCP) server with tools to split OpenAPI specification files into multiple files or extract specific endpoints into a new file.
+It allows an MCP client (like an AI assistant) to manipulate OpenAPI specifications programmatically.

 ## Prerequisites